jalalabdul/jalalabdul.github.io/index.md

 title: colophone
 ---

-# Jalal is a graphic designer
-# working & living in Bali.
+# Jalal is a graphic designer<br>working & living in Bali.